Advances and Open Problems in Federated Learning: Preserving the Privacy of User Data

 \paragraph{Distributed differential privacy} In order to recover some of the utility of central DP without having to rely on a trustworthy central server, one can instead use a \emph{distributed differential privacy model}~\cite{dwork2006our, shi2011privacy,prochlo,cheu2019distributed}.
-Under this model, the clients first compute and encode a minimal (application specific) focused report, and then send the encoded reports to a secure computation function, whose output is available to the central server, with the intention that this output already saticsfies differential privacy requirements by the time the server is able to inspect it.
+Under this model, the clients first compute and encode a minimal (application specific) focused report, and then send the encoded reports to a secure computation function, whose output is available to the central server, with the intention that this output already satisfies differential privacy requirements by the time the server is able to inspect it.
 The encoding is done to help maintain privacy on the clients, and could for example include LDP.
 The secure computation function can have a variety of incarnations.
 It could be an MPC protocol, a standard computation done on a TEE, or even a combination of the two.
 Each of these choices comes with different assumptions and threat models.

 It is important to remark that distributed differential privacy and local differential privacy yield different guarantees from several perspectives: while the distributed DP framework can produce more accurate statistics for the same level of differential privacy as LDP, it relies on different setups and typically makes stronger assumptions, such as access to MPC protocols.
-Below, we outline two possible approaches to distributed differential privacy, relying on secure aggregation and secure shuffling, though we stress that there are many other methods that could be used.
+Below, we outline two possible approaches to distributed differential privacy, relying on secure aggregation and secure shuffling.
+We stress that there are many other methods that could be used, see for instance \cite{sabater2020} for an approach based on exchanging correlated Gaussian noise across secure channels.

 \subparagraph{Distributed DP via secure aggregation} One promising tool for achieving distributed DP in FL is secure aggregation, discussed above in Section \ref{sssec:secure_computations}.
 Secure aggregation can be used to ensure that the central server obtains the aggregated result, while guaranteeing that intermediate parameters of individual devices and participants are not revealed to the central server.
 To further ensure the aggregated result does not reveal additional information to the server, we can use local differential privacy (e.g. with moderate $\varepsilon$ level).
 For example, each device could perturb its own model parameter before the secure aggregation in order to achieve local differential privacy.
 By designing the noise correctly, we may ensure that the noise in the aggregated result matches the noise that would have otherwise been added centrally by a trusted server (e.g. with a low $\varepsilon$ / high privacy level)~\cite{Acs:2011:IDD:2042445.2042457, Rastogi:2010:DPA:1807167.1807247, Ghosh:2009:UUP:1536414.1536464, shi2011privacy, DBLP:journals/tdsc/GoryczkaX17}.